yoshihikosuzuki/plotly_light/README.md

 Below are short descriptions of each function by their type.
 For details, read the docstring of each function by e.g. running `pl.XXX?` in Jupyter Notebook.
 Below is an example with `pl.make_hist`:

 <img src="assets/function_help.png" width="500">

+[TODO: example image of the plot by default for each plotting function]

 ### Traces